 Demonstrating A Deep Faith in Allah (SWT)

-This story is told to Muslims throughout the world to explain what Qurbani is, and why we do Qurbani.
+This story is told to Muslims throughout the world to explain what Qurbani is and why we do Qurbani.
 The word itself means ‘offering’ and is the ritual of sacrificing an animal – usually a goat, sheep, cow, or camel, during the month of Dhul Hijjah, the 12th and final month of the Islamic calendar.
-The sacrifice of Ismail by his father the Prophet Ibrahim (AS) is illustrative of the deep faith and commitment to Allah (SWT).
-This deep faith is in turn recognised by Allah (SWT) who rewards the Prophet (AS) by sparing his son and placing a ram in his place.
+The sacrifice of Ismail (AS) by his father, the Prophet Ibrahim (AS), is illustrative of his deep faith and commitment to Allah (SWT).
+This deep faith is, in turn, recognised by Allah (SWT) who rewards the Prophet (AS) by sparing his son and placing a ram in his place.

 As a result, the significance of Qurbani has become an essential ritual in the Islamic calendar.
 It takes place as one of the obligatory acts of Hajj – the Fifth Pillar of Islam.

-Orphans in Need is a UK based organisation working across 13 poverty-stricken countries, including Somalia, Mali, Pakistan, Bangladesh, Sierra Leone, Sri Lanka, and Palestine.
+Orphans in Need is a UK-based organisation working across 14 poverty-stricken countries, including Somalia, Mali, Pakistan, Bangladesh, Sierra Leone, Sri Lanka, and Palestine.
 First established in 2005, we are dedicated to supporting orphans, working towards a world where everyone gets the help and respect they deserve.
 Part of this is to provide relief from hunger, and the Qurbani Eid story gives us the opportunity to help these orphans celebrate the joy of Eid al-Adha.